Indigenous Community-Based Climate Monitoring Program: funded projects from 2022 to June 2024

 Partner Community Project title Project description Start date End date Total program contributions

-Conseil des Innus de Ekuanitshit Ekuanitshit, Nutashkuan, Unamen Shipu Impacts of Climate Change on Berry Picking Funding to design and implement a berry monitoring initiative in three Innu communities with a focus on capacity building, community engagement and networking.
+Conseil des Innus de Ekuanitshit Ekuanitshit, Nutashkuan, Unamen Shipu, Pakua Shipu Impacts of Climate Change on Berry Picking Funding to design and implement a berry monitoring initiative in 4 Innu communities with a focus on capacity building, community engagement and networking.
 2021 to 2022 2023 to 2024 $626,790

 Cree Nation Government Cree First Nation of Waswanipi, Cree Nation of Chisasibi, Cree Nation of Eastmain, Cree Nation of Mistissini, Cree Nation of Nemaska, Cree Nation of Washaw-Sibi, Cree Nation of Wemindji, Ouje-Bougoumou Cree Nation, Waskaganish First Nation, Whapmagoostui First Nation Eeyou Istchee Climate Monitoring Project for a Resilient Future Funding to hire a regional climate change coordinator, document and support climate change-related initiatives, and develop and implement a weather station pilot project.
-2021 to 2022 2023 to 2024 $240,255
+This project is co-funded with the Engaging Indigenous People in Climate Policy Program.
+2021 to 2022 2023 to 2024 $280,255

 Atlantic